 The German Mills Settlers Park Sanitary Protection Project is located along an estimated 260 metre stretch of German Mills Creek, located within the Don River watershed.
 The project area is within municipally owned property known as German Mills Settlers Park, situated west of Don Mills Road between John Street and Steeles Avenue East, in the City of Markham.
-A 750 mm diameter sanitary line and public trail run parallel to the east bank of the watercourse from John Street to the southern limits of the park.
+A public trail and a York Region 750 mm diameter sanitary line run parallel to the east bank of the watercourse from John Street to the southern limits of the park.
 Within certain locations of the proposed project area, the sanitary line crosses the watercourse as shown in Figure 1 below.

-In 2011, TRCA in association with York Region, developed the Infrastructure Hazard Monitoring Program (IHMP).
+In 2011, TRCA developed the Infrastructure Hazard Monitoring Program (IHMP).
 The purpose of the IHMP is to ensure timely identification of risk to infrastructure due to watercourse activity (i.e. channel migration, widening, etc.) and efficient prioritization and mitigation of such risks in collaboration with stakeholders.
 The IHMP broadly divides watercourse erosion risks into two types of sites: intersection sites to assess the risk of bed erosion where the sewer crosses a watercourse, and proximity sites to assess the risk of bank erosion and lateral channel adjustments in close vicinity to the infrastructure.
 Intersection sites are categorized using an “I-” identifier, while proximity sites are categorized using a “P-” identifier.

 The 750mm diameter sanitary main was installed within German Mills Settlers Park in 1970.
 Over the past 48 years, German Mills Creek has naturally migrated within the floodplain and has shifted over or in close proximity to the sanitary main or associated maintenance chambers.
 As a result, the watercourse is now at risk of exposing the sanitary infrastructure at six distinct locations within German Mills Settlers Park.
 Three alternative solutions have been proposed to protect sanitary infrastructure.
 As such, a Schedule B Municipal Class Environmental Assessment for Water and Wastewater Projects is being utilized as part of the planning and design process for this project.